BSc Forensic Science Salary in India: Scope, Top Colleges & Fees

 Forensic Psychiatrist

-To create a career in Forensic Psychiatry, the individuals will also be required to have in-depth knowledge regarding Psychology.
-Since the awareness regarding mental health is high in recent times, there is much need for Forensic Psychiatrists in India.
+To create a career in Forensic Psychiatry, individuals will also be required to have in-depth knowledge of Psychology.
+Since the awareness regarding mental health has been high in recent times, there is a great need for Forensic Psychiatrists in India.

 Also Read: